Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

     Once further along in this course I plan to add a modal to the images and a scroll bar to look trhough them.
-    I would like to add hover text as well once I am better equipped to do so.
+    I would like to add hover text as well once I am better equipped to do so. will make the share modal actually copy the link for people to share on the different social platforms.

 <h1>Technologies Used</h1>